V. Paul Gavora and Helen S. and John A. Schilling Endowed Chair in Vascular Surgery

 Then, in 1963, came opportunity.
 With $7,000 in cash from a mortgage on his home, Mr. Gavora bought his first grocery store.
 In the years that followed, his business continued to grow.
 In 1969, he opened his first Market Basket, the anchor of what would become Fairbanks’ first shopping mall.
 In the early 1970s, a second Market Basket and a second mall opened.
 By 1989, the headline of the Alaska Business Monthly read, “From Milkman to Magnate: Fairbanks’ Paul Gavora.”
 That year, Mr. Gavora owned three of the five major shopping malls in the Fairbanks area, and three of the six major grocery stores.
 Alone among Alaska Business Monthly’s list of the largest Alaska-owned, Alaska-based businesses, Mr. Gavora owned two, Market Basket Inc., and Northland Hub.

 Mr. Gavora began to experience pain and a lack of circulation in his legs in 2004, he turned to the closest top-tier medical research facility: UW Medicine.
 In the fall of that year, he underwent surgery and was successfully treated by Alexander W. Clowes, M.D., professor and chief of the Division of Vascular Surgery, using leading-edge, research-based procedures.
-Today, the Gavoras continue to make their home in the Fairbanks area.
-They have nine children and 16 grandchildren, and their business has become a family business.
+Although the Gavoras have passed away, their generosity and legacy continues through their nine children and many grandchildren, and their business has become a family business.

 If you are interested in supporting this work, please make a gift.